 The Tulip Poplar Seedlings is a tree that bears tulip-shaped flowers, which are usually bright yellow or orange colored.
-They are not related to either the poplar or the tulip but are instead part of the magnolia family.
-Tulip Poplar Seedlings grow best in hardiness zones five through nine but can survive in zone four as well.
-They are fast growing and can reach a height of 70' to 90’.
-They require full sun and thrive in a variety of soils; however, they grow best in moist soil.
+They are not related to either the poplar or the tulip but are instead part of the magnolia family; Tulip Poplar Seedlings grow best in hardiness zones five through nine but can survive in zone four.
+They are fast-growing and can reach a height of 70' to 90'.
+They require full sun and thrive in various soils; however, they grow best in moist soil.
 The spread of the tulip poplar can be between 30' to 40'.
-Because of their immense size, Tulip Poplar Seedlings should be planted away from buildings; however, they may be planted among other trees.
+Because of their immense size, you should plant Tulip Poplar Seedlings away from buildings; however, you may plant them among other trees.
 It gets its name from its flowers, which bloom in midsummer and resemble those of the tulip plant.
-These have yellow petals with bright orange bases and centers, and fragrant stems.
+These have yellow petals with bright orange bases and centers and fragrant stems.
 Hummingbirds and bees love these blossoms for the abundant nectar they produce, and bakers highly value the dark honey it makes.

 Tulip Poplar Seedlings grow best in the shade

 Light Requirements: Shade